opensearch-project/project-website/_posts/2025-04-25-from-recipes-to-vectors-building-a-hybrid-search-app-with-opensearch.md

 All the code in this post is available on [GitHub](https://github.com/BigDataBoutique/opensearch-semantic-search-tutorial) for reference.
 To follow along, you'll need:
 * A Kaggle account and API token.
-* A Cohere account and API token
+* A Cohere account and API token.
 * An OpenSearch 2.17 cluster.
 You can easily set it up on [AWS](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/gsg.html).

 ## Choosing a dataset